ryantoddgarza/BrainStation-API-Hackathon/README.md

 # donyewump.app

 **Donye Wump**, n. <br>
-**1.** An entity whose combined grandioseness of Donald Trump and Kanye West make said entity irresistibly hilarious.
+**1.** An entity whose combined grandioseness of Donald Trump and Kanye West makes said entity irresistibly hilarious.

 ## What is it?